 As this competition aims to create new opportunities for artists and to help artists gain skills necessary to work in public space, no public art experience is necessary to apply.

 Submissions are due May 6, 2019.

 Selected artists will design, fabricate and install temporary work at PVDFest 2019 to enhance pedestrian-level interactions and make the streetscape more vibrant, interactive, playful, surprising, or beautiful.

-ACT and Rogers Recreation Center are proud to announce Providence artist YSANEL TORRES has been awarded the City’s The artist-in-residence at Madeline Rogers -Selim Recreation Center will work with constituents to co-design, fabricate and install a mural on the center’s exterior wall.
+ACT and Rogers Recreation Center are proud to announce Providence artist Ysanel Torres has been awarded the City’s The artist-in-residence at Madeline Rogers -Selim Recreation Center will work with constituents to co-design, fabricate and install a mural on the center’s exterior wall.

 ACT and City Archives are proud to announce artists Lynsea Montanari and Anna Snyder have been awarded the residency at City Archives.
-This artist team will embed themselves in archival research for six months and develop new, original works in response to the prompt Colonial Providence.
+This artist team will embed themselves in archival research for six months to develop new, original works in response to the prompt Colonial Providence.

 Woonasquatucket River Greenway Arts: Animal Habitats

 Selected artists will design, fabricate and install sculptural animal habitat(s) that enhance the design of civic infrastructure (the greenway) by improving people’s experiences of using this place and interacting with its natural ecology and cultural amenities.
 This project is funded by the National Endowment for the Arts and as such, the art/artist selection process will be implemented with project partners.

 The WRGA selection panel and ACT are pleased to announce that Keri King’s “What’s In The River?” has been selected for the site at 99 San Souci Drive and Brendan Rose’s “Dandelion” has been selected for Riverside Park.
 For more information on Keri, Brendan, and their respective projects see our WRGA subsite.